gchq/sleeper/docs/deployment/cli-deployment-environment.md

 tail /var/log/cloud-init-output.log
 ```

-This process will install the Sleeper CLI and clone the Sleeper Git repository.
-Once it has finished the EC2 will
+The cloud-init process will install the Sleeper CLI and clone the Sleeper Git repository.
+Once it has finished the EC2
-restart.
-If you added an existing environment, adding a user will clone your own copy of the repository, but cloud-init
+will restart.
+If you added an existing environment, adding a user will clone your own copy of the repository, but
-will already have been done, and the EC2 will not restart.
+cloud-init will already have been done, and the EC2 will not restart.

+#### Using the environment EC2

 Run `sleeper builder` in the EC2 to start a builder Docker container with the Git repository mounted into it: